-In recent years, I’ve worked with a variety of organisations including The Royal Institution, University College London and The Institute of Physics, and have focussed on making films to encourage and help parents carry out science activities at home with their children, and films for teachers, about teaching.
+In recent years, I’ve worked with a variety of organisations including The Royal Institution, University College London, The Institute of Physics, and BBC Bitesize, and have focussed on making films to encourage and help parents carry out science activities at home with their children, and films for teachers, about teaching.

 I have written, produced and directed a number of TV programmes about science, ranging in subject matter from particle physics to mathematics.
 I’ve also worked in various other roles on TV series ranging from Horizon to What the Victorians Did for Us to Science Shack.

-I’ve been a local councillor in the ward where I grew up, chaired the governing body of the primary school I attended and volunteered at a number of other organisations.
-I am currently a trustee of the British Humanist Association.
+I’ve been a local councillor in the ward where I grew up, chaired the governing body of the primary school I attended, and have volunteered at a number of other organisations.

 I was born in Bangladesh, but mostly grew up in the Elephant & Castle in London.
 I can just about carry on a conversation in Spanish and can speak Sylheti, a Bangladeshi dialect, almost fluently.
 I make really good dal.